 - No annual fee for the standard card.
 The standard version of the EveryDay card has no annual fee, and the points it earns can be used in all of the same ways as American Express Green and Gold cards that have fees of $95 and $125 respectively.
 Points can be redeemed for merchandise, gift cards and travel reservations, or transferred to airline miles with 17 different programs.
 The standard EveryDay card is the first no-fee American Express card that allows you to transfer your rewards to miles with the airline of your choice.
-Cardholders earn one point per dollar spent on most purchases, and double points on up to $6,000 spent each year at U.S. grocery stores.
+Cardholders earn one point per dollar spent on most purchases, and double points on up to $6,000 spent each year at U.S. supermarkets (then 1%).

 - 20% to 50% bonus for frequent users.
 With the standard EveryDay card, customers who use their cards at least 20 times within a month will receive a 20% points bonus.
 With the EveryDay Preferred card, customer earn a 50% bonus when they use their card 30 times in a month.

 - Smart chip-equipped from day one.
 These are the first American Express cards that will have an EMV smart chip when introduced.
 This next generation standard improves security while being compatible with credit card terminals already in use in Canada and Europe.

 - These are credit cards, not charge cards.
 Unlike other premium reward cards offered by American Express, customers can extend payments.
 New applicants even receive 15 months of 0% APR financing on both new purchases and balance transfers, although balance transfer fees do apply.

 American Express is targeting busy customers, especially moms, who have lots of responsibilities, and little time to worry about maximizing credit card rewards.
 In doing so, it is working to appeal to frequent credit card users who are not necessarily high spenders.